3 Best Solar Companies in Erie, PA

 Ask About the Warranty

-Top-notch solar installations should include strong workmanship and performance guarantees.
-A workmanship guarantee covers installation defects, such as cracks in the panels, poor wiring, or poor alignment.
+Top-notch solar installations should come with strong workmanship and performance warranties.
+A workmanship guarantee covers installation defects, such as poor wiring, cracks in the panels, or poor alignment.
 A performance guarantee ensures a minimum energy output.
 Comprehensive guarantees show that a solar company believes in its work.

 Evaluate Financing and Incentives